-In this comprehensive guide, we’ll explore why powder foundations can be ideal for rosacea, how to choose the safest formulas, and our top product recommendations across every category and budget.
+In this comprehensive guide, I’ll break down why powder foundations can be ideal for rosacea, how to choose the safest formulas based on clinical evidence, and my top product recommendations across every category and budget.
 You’ll also learn expert application techniques to minimize irritation and maximize a flawless, natural finish.

 Powder foundation is a cosmetic product that combines the coverage of a liquid foundation with the lightweight, matte finish of a loose or pressed powder.
 It typically comes in two forms: